-For 150 years, doctors have known about the link between pancreatic cancer and diabetes, says Suresh Chari, M.D., head of the Pancreas Interest Group in the Division of Gastroenterology and Hepatology at the Mayo Clinic in Rochester, Minn.
+For 150 years, doctors have known about the link between pancreatic cancer and diabetes, says Suresh Chari, M.D.,* head of the Pancreas Interest Group in the Division of Gastroenterology and Hepatology at the Mayo Clinic in Rochester, Minnesota.
 Only recently, however, has that link become better understood.

 Pancreatic Cancer and Diabetes: Related?

-In 1998, during a fellowship at the Mayo Clinic, Dr. Chari was introduced to a 1994 New England Journal of Medicine article suggesting that a hormone secreted by the pancreas caused diabetes in patients with pancreatic cancer.
+In 1998, during a fellowship at the Mayo Clinic, Chari was introduced to a 1994 New England Journal of Medicine article suggesting that a hormone secreted by the pancreas caused diabetes in patients with pancreatic cancer.
 “The paper was intriguing,” he remembers.

-Dr. Chari and colleagues tried to replicate the findings, without success.
+Chari and colleagues tried to replicate the findings, without success.
 But what they witnessed during the course of their research startled him.
 Half of the pancreatic cancer patients he worked with were found to have diabetes.
 “It was a serendipitous discovery and it made me wonder if the diabetes was happening before the cancer, and if so, how long before,” Dr. Chari says.

 For the next several years, the doctor set out to find out.
 His work and the studies of others confirmed that in pancreatic cancer patients with diabetes, changes in blood sugar tended to appear two to three years before the diagnosis of cancer.